top of page

 I have roots in Broken Arrow and am an alumna of both the University of Oklahoma and Texas Woman's University in Denton, TX.

 I am a certified yoga instructor (200-hour level), mindfulness coach, and Trauma-Informed Certified Teacher for Overcome!
 Anxiety by Sundra Institute.
-Furthermore, I hold national certification as a health coach by NBH-HWC, which maintains the highest standards for health coaches.
+Furthermore, I hold national certification as a health coach by NBH-HWC.

 My family and I relocated from Dallas, TX, to Tulsa to be closer to our large extended family.
-We also live part-time in Montana as we have family there as well.
-I have been married for 25 years, and we have three children, ages 22, 19, and 10.
-To share a bit about myself as a person outside of my role as a therapist: I am a homeschooling mom who loves hiking and nature.
-I love to learn about health, nutrition, and diverse cultures.
+I have been married for 25 years, and we have three children, ages: 23, 20, and 11.
+To share a bit about myself as a person outside of my role as a therapist: I enjoy fitness, gardening, hiking and nature.
 I am also interested in exploring psychospiritual concepts, writing, energy work, archetypal patterns, and oracle cards for personal growth.
 My family and I enjoy RV camping and traveling.
-Additionally, I have a public counseling Facebook page where I share my personal experiences and insights.

-My area of expertise is helping individuals and couples live a conscious, authentically centered life guided by their OWN inner wisdom.
+My area of expertise is helping individuals live a conscious, authentically centered life guided by their OWN inner wisdom.
 I have invested extensive personal work to develop my skills, which benefits my clients directly.
-I have firsthand experience with anxiety, body image and low self-esteem, and I have learned to embrace my thoughts and feelings through various methods such as counseling, meditations, spiritual retreats, and personal development.
+I have firsthand experience with anxiety, body image, and low self-esteem, and I have learned to embrace my thoughts and feelings through various methods such as counseling, meditations, spiritual retreats and personal development.
 I have developed a kinder, gentler, and more balanced relationship with myself and others by cultivating a deeper understanding of myself.
 I hope that being transparent allows others the same freedom!

 While I enjoy contemplating broad Eastern and Western philosophical and spiritual concepts, I do not condone spiritual bypassing or any form of partiality, such as using spiritual practices to avoid unresolved emotional issues, neglecting scientific evidence-based practices, or toxic positivity, which can hinder psychological growth.
 My psychological approach is based on scientific evidence, and I hold high esteem for one's chosen spiritual or religious beliefs.